What to Expect During Your CEMS RATA

 A normal RATA test consists of between 9 and 12 tests of typically 21-minutes each.
 In certain rare circumstances, longer tests may be required.
 With time for calibrations between tests, this means that a minimum of 4.5 hours of continuous runtime at greater than 50% load is required to perform the RATA.
 If this is not possible alternative arrangements should be made in advance and defined in the Pretest Protocol.

 If it can be verified on-site that the CEMS is in compliance, testing can be halted after 9 tests.
-An extra test is often recommended, in case a test is later found to be invalid.
 In the case that test results are not available on-site (i.e. laboratory testing must be performed) a full suite of 12 tests should be performed.

 Process Data Recording